openskynetwork/opensky-api/_sources/rest.rst.txt

 Limitations for OpenSky users
 """""""""""""""""""""""""""""

-.. note:: IMPORTANT: Legacy accounts can continue using the API as before; however, basic authentication using your username and password is being deprecated and will only be supported for a limited time.
-Accounts created on the new website since mid-March 2025 do not have additional privileges and will receive an Unauthorized response.
-If you have a new account, follow the instructions in the section below on using the OAuth2 client credentials flow.
+.. note:: IMPORTANT: Basic authentication using your username and password is deprecated on March 18, 2026.
+To access the REST API, all accounts must follow the instructions in the section below on using the OAuth2 client credentials flow.

 An OpenSky user is anybody who uses a valid OpenSky account or corresponding API client to access the API.
 The rate limitations for OpenSky users are: